LaurentJouron/Orange_County_Lettings/docs/source/description.rst

 *****

 My mission is to set up and operate the site locally on my computer.
-Following the instructions of the README, it is possible to:
+Following the instructions of the `start README <https://github.com/OpenClassrooms-Student-Center/Python-OC-Lettings-FR>`_ .

 * Run the site locally and browse it in a browser.
 * I can log in and use the Admin section of the site.